CSpanias/cspanias.github.io/_posts/2023-10-03-Dogcat Write Up (2023).md

 ![intruder_error1](intruder_error1.png)

-We get back the message "_Sorry, only dogs or cats allowed._".
+We get back the message `Sorry, only dogs or cats allowed.`.
 So let's keep the word `dog` instead of replacing the whole string:

 ![intruder_error2](intruder_error2_path.png)